 Under a managed float, the central bank allows market forces to determine second-to-second (day-to-day) fluctuations in exchange rates but intervenes if the currency grows too weak or too strong.
-In other words, it tries to keep the exchange rate range bound.
+In other words, it tries to keep the exchange rate range bound, ostensibly to protect domestic economic interests (exporters, consumers) who would be hurt by rapid exchange rate movements.
 Those ranges or bands can vary in size from very wide to very narrow and can change levels over time.